Historical Performance PracticeThe study

 • Artem Belogurov is equally at home at the modern piano, harpsichord, clavichord and the many varieties of historical pianos.
 His repertoire ranges through four centuries of solo, concerto and chamber repertoire.
 Artem’s recent performances include concerto appearances with Concerto Köln in Lincoln Center, New York and at the Library of Congress, Washington as well as with Camerata RCO in Sofia, Bulgaria.
 As a soloist and chamber musician, duo partner with cellist Octavie Dostaler-Lalonde and founding member of ensemble Postscript, Artem has performed at a number of international festivals, among them Festival Montréal Baroque, Festival Royaumont, Festival Oude Muziek Utrecht, Musica Antiqua Brugge, and in such venues as Wigmore Hall, Jordan Hall, Concertgebouw and Muziekgebouw Amsterdam, and Tivoli Vredenburg.
 He is actively interested in research, particularly relating to Romantic performance practice, and enjoys experimenting with and reviving forgotten expressive devices.
 He has recorded for BIS, Piano Classics, Berlin Classics, Challenge Classics and TRPTK.
 To learn more about him and his projects, please visit artembelogurovmusic.com, postscriptensemble.com en romanticlab.com.

-• Doretthe Janssens studied modern flute and traverso at the Utrecht Conservatory, where she is currently principal study teacher in historical flutes.
+• Doretthe Janssens studied modern flute and traverso at the Utrecht Conservatory, where she is currently principal teacher in historical flutes.
 She also has a thriving teaching practice at home, with amateur flutists of all ages and from all over the country.
 Doretthe has written a method for the traverso, which has been published in Dutch, English and German.
 Doretthe plays regularly in various European orchestras and ensembles, and she is a regular member of the baroque orchestra of the Netherlands Bach Society.
 She has also recently started working part-time as a coordinator in a hospice.

 • Saxophonist / composer / arranger Willem van Merwijk (Bemmel, The Netherlands, 1960) is a musical jack-of-all-trades.
 He is co-founder of the Aurelia Saxophone Quartet and played the baritone saxophone in this group from 1982 till 2014.
 He is also a member of the Netherlands Wind Ensemble since 1990 and regularly performing, composing and arranging for this group.
 Guillermo Lago (1960) is van Merwijk's composing alter ego.
 His work is being performed and recorded world-wide.
 ‘Ciudades’ by his hand for saxophone quartet has become a repertoire piece for the ensemble.
-He is teaching at both the 'Conservatorium van Utrecht' and the 'Conservatorium van Amsterdam’.
+He is teaching at both Utrecht Conservatorium and the 'Conservatorium van Amsterdam’.

 • Crissman Taylor has been teaching at the Utrecht Conservatory since 1996 where she runs the Music Mind and Body Program.
 Previous to her studies at the HKU in voice (bachelors/masters) she studied violin in New York.
 In between conservatory studies, she gained a bachelor’s in sociology from Harvard University and qualified to teach the Alexander Technique in 1989.
 She has had a long performance career as classical mezzo-soprano and violinist.

 Her educational development and research focuses interdisciplinary collaborations to enhance the curriculum.
 This includes work with medical and psychology professionals, the narrative medicine department of Utrecht Medical Center (UMC), and dance and movement research with Trinity Laban Conservatoire of Music and Dance.
-She conducted extensive research into the challenges of violin and viola playing, developing the Violinist in Balance method, which combines Alexander re-education with custom made chin rest and shoulder rests, using 3-D printing technology.
+She conducted extensive research into the challenges of violin and viola playing, developing the Violinist in Balance method, which combines Alexander re-education with custom-made chin rest and shoulder rests, using 3-D printing technology.
 She is a founding member of Artist in Balance, an interdisciplinary performance educational institute.

 • Christiaan Winter (*1967) studied church music, organ, choral conducting and carillon at the various professional music colleges of the HKU.
 He was a programmer for NCRV radio and church musician of the Oude Kerk in Amsterdam.
 Currently he is city carillonneur of Alkmaar, village carillonist of De Rijp, lecturer at the HKU/Netherlands Carillon School, president of Carillon Center of the Netherlands and the Royal Dutch Carillon Society, editor of the Yearbook of Carillon and Bell Culture in the Low Countries and conductor of vocal ensemble Duodektet in Amsterdam.
 In May 2023, he will receive his doctorate from VU University Amsterdam for a study on the work of church musician and composer Willem Vogel.
 Christiaan Winter is also a freelance organist, singer and composer.